-There are a number of beach shack cafes, traditional temples, a coconut palm tree forest and colorful umbrellas dotted along the shoreline at Crystal Bay, all of which overlook a gorgeous beach cove and a nearby rocky island.
+There are a number of beach shack cafes, traditional temples, a coconut palm tree forest, and colorful umbrellas dotted along the shoreline at Crystal Bay, all of which overlook a gorgeous beach cove and a nearby rocky island.

-Some of the best things to do at Crystal Bay include going for a refreshing swim at the beach, sitting in the shade beneath a palm tree and sipping on a fresh coconut or cold beer while waiting for the sun to set.
+Some of the best things to do include going for a refreshing swim at the beach, sitting in the shade beneath a palm tree, and sipping on a fresh coconut or cold beer while waiting for the sun to set.

-Just offshore, there is a colorful reef system beneath the surface of Crystal Bay Nusa Penida, a very popular spot for snorkeling with all sorts of fish, turtles and other sea critters.
+Just offshore, there is a colorful reef system beneath the surface of Crystal Bay Nusa Penida, a very popular spot for snorkeling with all sorts of fish, turtles, and other sea critters.

 Full Blog Post: Crystal Bay Nusa Penida